obtainbean/AmmoSaverForBonelab/README.md

-# LabworksAmmoSaver
+# BONELABAmmoSaver
-Saves ammo throughout Labworks... fairly self explanitory.
+Version of LabworksAmmoSaver that works across all levels